Rentlau/FC-WorkFeature/README.md

   - Modif. (for Object cutting)

-The MACRO will create into your FreeCAD document a new Group named `WorkFeatures`.
+The MACRO will create into your FreeCAD document a new Group named **WorkFeatures**.
-Depending of the tool you will use it can be created the following sub Groups:
+Depending of the tool you will use it can create the following sub Groups:
 - WorkFeatures/
   - Origin
   - WorkPoints